NUKE05/OS_Lab2/README.md

 ## Installation

-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine: "https://github.com/NUKE05/OS_Lab2"
 2. Install the required Python packages:
     - pip install psutil
     - pip install colorama

 ## How to Run

-1. Navigate to the directory where you cloned the repository:
+1. Navigate to the directory where you cloned the repository
 2. Run the Python script
 3. You will see the system information printed to the console.

 ## Customize Appearance (Optional)

 If you want to customize the appearance of the output, you can modify the script `program.py`:
 - Change colors or formatting using `colorama` package.
 - Modify the structure of printed information according to your preferences.